BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/graveyard/BL2 Container TimeSaver XL/README.md

 BL2 Container TimeSaver XL
 ==========================

+**NOTE:** This mod is considered deprecated now, because all of its functionality has been folded into my "BL2 Mega TimeSaver XL" mod instead.
+You'll probably be happier using that mod instead!

 Are you a busy, on-the-go Vault Hunter who just doesn't have the *time* for such luxuries as waiting for loot chests to open?
 Are those Hyperion weapon crates leaving you tapping your watch and